MatthewPierson/checkm8-nonce-setter/README.md

 -----------------------------------------

-I will expand support when more devices are supported by checkm8
+I will expand support when more devices are supported by checkm8 + Linus Henze's Signature Check Remover

 -----------------------------------------